I want to build it from scratch on a Raspberry Pi with Raspberry Pi OS Lite!

 • macchanger -> utility for manipulating the MAC address of network interfaces.
 Important: macchanger will ask for enabling an automatic change of the MAC address – REPLY WITH NO!

-• screen -> a terminal multiplexer allowing a user to access multiple separate login sessions inside a single terminal window, or detach and reattach sessions from a terminal.
+• screen -> a terminal multiplexer allowing users to access multiple login sessions inside a single terminal window, or detach and reattach sessions from a terminal.

 • git -> distributed revision control system.

-• openvpn -> software that implements virtual private network.
+• openvpn, openssl -> software that implements virtual private network.

 • ppp -> Point-to-Point Protocol